sveetch/djangotribune/README.rst

 TRIBUNE_MESSAGES_DEFAULT_LIMIT
     Default message limit to display in backend.

-    Require an integer, by default this is set to 50.
+    Requires an integer, by default this is set to 50.
 TRIBUNE_MESSAGES_MAX_LIMIT
     The maximum value allowed for the message limit option.
 Limit option used beyond this will be set to this maximum value.

-    Require an integer, by default this is set to 100.
+    Requires an integer, by default this is set to 100.
 TRIBUNE_MESSAGES_POST_MAX_LENGTH
     Maximum length (in characters) for the content message.